College: 10 Questions

 - How much can your children reasonably borrow?
 Much depends on their eventual career and likely earnings.
 A rule of thumb: After graduation, your children shouldn’t be devoting more than 10% of their income to servicing college loans.
 That cap should guide their college choices and hence how much they borrow.

 - Do you have a home equity line of credit?
-Thanks to their low rates and tax-deductible interest, a home equity line of credit can be a great backup source of college money.
+Thanks to their low rates, home equity lines of credit can be a great backup source of college money.

 - Have you checked whether you qualify for any of the education tax breaks?
 The various credits and deductions all have income thresholds.